 Flamingos of the rift valley lakes against the backdrop of the majestic Mount Kenya while not forgetting the white-sand shorelines of Mombasa.

 World over Kenya boasts an amazing array of wildlife making it the number 1 destination for safaris.
 Stretching from the east coast beyond the 17,057’ peak of Mt.
 Kenya, from green lush tea plantations to semi-arid deserts dotted with acacia trees.

-There is Great Rift Valley running from the horn of Africa bisecting the central region with the richest fertile lands on earth.
+The Great Rift Valley is running from the horn of Africa bisecting the central region with the richest fertile lands on earth.

 Kenya become independent from colonial Britain in 1963 after a long uprising struggle of the Mau Mau,

 Nairobi, is the capital city of Kenya, the currency used is the shilling, English and Swahili are the spoken national languages.

 Kenya biodiversity 25,000 animal species.
 The Masai Mara is home to cheetah, Lion, Leopard, spotted hyena, jackal, hunting dogs, and bat-eared fox.
 There are herbivorous herds of zebra, giraffe, buffalo, gazelle, topi, Hartebeest, water-buck, dik-dik, duiker, klipspringer, oribi and the rare roan antelope not excluding the other varieties of antelopes.